Reputation Management for Georgia EMCs

 - Concern for the community.

 That said, how good are Georgia EMCs at following these principles?
 For that answer we go directly to the members.
 We compiled the Google My Business ratings of all 41 Georgia EMCs.
 These ratings represent the opinions of the member-owners of the EMC and cannot be removed or edited by the EMCs.
-It is also against the Google Terms of Service to manipulate these ratings in any way.
+It is also against Google’s Terms of Service to manipulate these ratings in any way.
+However asking someone to post a review is not a violation.

 85% of people trust online ratings as much as a personal recommendation